 gci_num_reserved_bits specifies the number of the reserved GCI bits.
 The value of gci_num_reserved_bits shall be equal to 0 or 1 in bitstreams conforming to this version of this Specification.
 Other values of gci_num_reserved_bits are reserved for future use by ITU-T | ISO/IEC.
 Although the value of gci_num_reserved_bits is required to be equal to 0 or 1 in this version of this Specification, decoders conforming to this version of this Specification shall allow the value of gci_num_reserved_bits greater than 1 to appear in the syntax and shall ignore the values of all the gci_reserved_zero_bit[ i ] syntax elements when gci_num_reserved_bits is greater than 1.

-gci_constrained_rasl_encoding_flag equal to 1 specifies that all RASL pictures in OlsInScope shall have ph_bdof_disabled_flag, ph_dmvr_disabled_flag, ph_prof_disabled_flag equal to 1 in the respective PHs, and no CU of a RASL picture shall have cclm_mode_flag equal to 1, and no RASL picture in OlsInScope shall use a collocated reference picture that precedes its associated CRA picture in decoding order. gci_constrained_rasl_encoding_flag equal to 0 does not impose a constraint.
+gci_constrained_rasl_encoding_flag equal to 1 specifies that all RASL pictures in OlsInScope shall have ph_bdof_disabled_flag, ph_dmvr_disabled_flag, ph_prof_disabled_flag equal to 1 in the respective PHs, and no CU of a RASL picture in a slice with sh_slice_type equal to 0 (B) or 1 (P) shall have cclm_mode_flag equal to 1, and no RASL picture in OlsInScope shall use a collocated reference picture that precedes its associated CRA picture in decoding order. gci_constrained_rasl_encoding_flag equal to 0 does not impose a constraint.

-NOTE – When bitstreams have gci_constrained_rasl_encoding_flag equal to 1, the associated constraints allow for open GOP bitstream switching (e.g. varying resolution or quality) in application scenarios such as adaptive streaming with limited decoder-side drift of the reconstructed sample values of RASL pictures which may otherwise exhibit severe visually noticable artefacts when gci_constrained_rasl_encoding_flag equal to 0.
+NOTE – When bitstreams have gci_constrained_rasl_encoding_flag equal to 1, the associated constraints allow for open GOP bitstream switching at IRAP pictures (e.g. varying resolution or quality of the bitstream) in application scenarios such as adaptive streaming with limited decoder-side drift of the reconstructed sample values of RASL pictures which can otherwise exhibit severe visually noticable artefacts when gci_constrained_rasl_encoding_flag equal to 0.

+Option 2

+Alternatively, it is proposed to add a flag to the general constraint information (GCI) that indicates suitability for bitstream switching wherein the detailed constraints described in Section 3.1 are put into a note as an example.
+The following highlighted changes to the GCI semantics are relative to Option 1 proposal:

+gci_constrained_rasl_encoding_flag equal to 1 specifies that RASL pictures of the bitstream are encoded in a way that allows seamless playout when performing open GOP bitstream switching to the bitstream at IRAP pictures. gci_constrained_rasl_encoding_flag equal to 0 does not impose a constraint.

+NOTE – The constraint associated with gci_constrained_rasl_encoding_flag equal to 1 can be fulfilled by ensuring that all RASL pictures in OlsInScope have ph_bdof_disabled_flag, ph_dmvr_disabled_flag, ph_prof_disabled_flag equal to 1 in the respective PHs, and no CU of a RASL picture in a slice with sh_slice_type equal to 0 (B) or 1 (P) has cclm_mode_flag equal to 1, and no RASL picture in OlsInScope uses a collocated reference picture that precedes its associated CRA picture in decoding order.

 References